CONSUMER RIGHTS. How do I reject a duff car or get compensation for problems with a car I have bought from a dealer?

 But another case, that related to a car sale, was Bowes v J Richardson & Son Rugby County Court, 28 January 2004.

-The case was decided at County Court and it is therefore not a binding precedent (as is Clegg v Olle Anderson), but it may be persuasive in future County Court cases.
+The case was decided at County Court and it is therefore not a binding precedent (as is Clegg v Olle Andersson), but it may be persuasive in future County Court cases.

 'Reasonable Time' for Rejection